wp-plugins/easy-paypal-shopping-cart/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Convert your website to a eCommerce website with a shopping cart and start selling your products in just a few minutes.
 No Coding Required.
+Official PayPal Partner.

 == Description ==
 = Overview =